-Oftentimes, bus passengers are engaged in other activities during their commute such as reading a book, texting, or talking on the phone.
+Oftentimes, bus passengers are engaged in other activities during their commute such as reading a book, texting or talking on the phone.
 Their inattentiveness to the road leaves them unprepared to act when a collision occurs.

-Lack of Handling Capabilities
+Lack Of Handling Capabilities

 At some point in time, every driver will need to make an evasive movement to avoid a collision with another vehicle or an object.
-We often make these moves instinctively without thinking about the vehicle will respond to our brain’s signals.
+We often make these moves instinctively without thinking about how the vehicle will respond to our brain’s signals.
 The same can be said about a public bus driver.
-When a bus driver makes a sudden move, these vehicles don’t have the engineering to respond to sudden movements and are risk for rolling over.
+When a bus driver makes a sudden move, these vehicles don’t have the engineering to respond to sudden movements and risk rolling over.

 If you were injured in a Connecticut bus collision, contact our attorneys today.

-Contact a Connecticut Bus Accident Lawyer
+Contact A Connecticut Bus Accident Lawyer